pchapin/clac/README.md

 ---------------

-Makefile dependencies are maintained using a tool named `depend` that can be [found on GitHub](https://github.com/pchapin/yeditor) (look in the `tools` folder of the Y editor project).
+Makefile dependencies are maintained using a tool named `depend` that can be [found on GitHub](https://github.com/pchapin/tools).
 This tool takes a list of source files and crawls over the includes to generate dependency lists suitable for `make`.
 The tool is *not* needed to build Clac, but it may be useful when updating Makefiles.

 In each folder containing C++ source files, you will find a file `depend.dep` that contains a list of .cpp files that should be built.
 The shell script `depend.sh` runs the `depend` tool on